-Toothaches.
 First, thoroughly rinse your mouth with warm water.
 Use dental floss to remove any lodged food.
 If your mouth is swollen, apply a cold compress to the outside of your mouth or cheek.
-See your dentist as soon as possible.
+Then book an appointment at the nearest Exceptional Dental as soon as possible.

-Chipped or broken teeth.
 Save any pieces.
 Rinse the mouth using warm water; rinse any broken pieces.
 If there’s bleeding, apply a piece of gauze to the area for about 10 minutes or until the bleeding stops.
 Apply a cold compress to the outside of the mouth, cheek, or lip near the broken/chipped tooth to keep any swelling down and relieve pain.
-See your dentist as soon as possible.
+Then book an appointment at the nearest Exceptional Dental as soon as possible.

-Knocked-out tooth.
 Retrieve the tooth, hold it by the crown (the part that is usually exposed in the mouth), and rinse off the tooth root with water if it’s dirty.
 Do not scrub it or remove any attached tissue fragments.
 If possible, try to put the tooth back in place.
 Make sure it’s facing the right way.
 Never force it into the socket.
 If it’s not possible to reinsert the tooth in the socket, put the tooth in a small container of milk (or cup of water that contains a pinch of table salt, if milk is not available) or a product containing cell growth medium, such as Save-a-Tooth.
-In all cases, see your dentist as quickly as possible.
-Knocked out teeth with the highest chances of being saved are those seen by the dentist and returned to their socket within 1 hour of being knocked out.
+In all cases, book an appointment at the nearest Exceptional Dental as soon as possible.
+Knocked-out teeth with the highest chances of being saved are those seen by the dentist and returned to their socket within 1 hour of being knocked out.

-Lost Filling.
 As a temporary measure, stick a piece of sugarless gum into the cavity (sugar-filled gum will cause pain) or use an over-the-counter dental cement.
-See your dentist as soon as possible.
+Then book an appointment at the nearest Exceptional Dental as soon as possible.

-Lost crown.
-If the crown falls off, make an appointment to see your dentist as soon as possible and bring the crown with you.
-If you can’t get to the dentist right away.
+If the crown falls off, make an appointment at the nearest Exceptional Dental as soon as possible and bring the crown with you.
 If possible, slip the crown back over the tooth.
 Before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
 Do not use super glue!

-Because of the serious oral health and general health problems that can result from an abscess, see your dentist as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
-In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild salt water solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.
+Because of the serious oral health and general health problems that can result from an abscess, see your Exceptional Dental dentist as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
+In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild saltwater solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.

 - Use a moistened piece of gauze or tea bag to apply pressure to the bleeding site.
 Hold in place for 15 to 20 minutes.